 Along with the above statement, you want to avoid adding remarks like “Happily, the artist ignored criticisms about whether his art was exploiting individuals and kept on doing his thing” or “This character was an awful human being.”
 These read as your personal opinion and your’re ignoring issues like why some people might think that exploitation in art might be a problem without explaining why you think we don’t need to worry about exploitation.

 It’s tempting to want to pigeonhole texts into certain boxes to make them easier to engage with, but you don’t want to claim a work or an author is doing something they’re not.
 For instance, if you’re working with Dante, you need to find a way to deal with the fact that he’s both extremely orthodox in his theology and that he sometimes seems to question his faith.
-Assuming that he’s either a brainwashed religious fanatic or some sort of religious reformer like Martin Luther because it makes your argument about him easier to write does no justice to the complexities of his work and makes you look like you misunderstood it.
+Assuming that he’s either a brainwashed religious fanatic or some sort of religious reformer like Martin Luther because it makes your argument about him easier to write ignores the complexities of his work.

 If you make a statement like “Of course the sciences are more important than the arts,” you should immediately realize that not everyone is going to agree with you.
 You can’t just assume that all your readers share your views.
 How will you answer people who raise questions about or oppose this statement?
 Anticipating counter-arguments makes your own argument stronger.

 If you make a claim, you must support it.
-You can’t simply write “Millenials are all irresponsible and living in their parents’ basements.”
+You can’t simply write, “Millenials are all irresponsible and living in their parents’ basements.”
 Why do you think they are irresponsible?
 Where’s the data for how many are living with their parents?
-Also beware historical generalizations.
+Also be wary about making historical generalizations.
 If you say “The [specific government] was totally corrupt in [insert century]” you have to say specifically what the government was doing at that time that makes you see it as corrupt.

 This goes along with supporting evidence.
-You can’t just make up evidence because it sounds good and you can’t assume you know what you’re talking about.
 Imagine writing an argument about how Shakespeare is incomprehensible and old-fashioned because he’s writing in “Old English.”
-If you had looked up Old English, you would have realized that Old English stopped being used around 1150, that it’s the language Beowulf is written in and that you probably can’t understand a word of it, and that Shakespeare actually writes modern English.
+If you had looked up Old English, you would have realized that Old English stopped being used around 1150, that it’s the language Beowulf is written in, and that Shakespeare actually writes modern English.
 Oops!
-Doing a quick search will help you avoid such mistakes.
+Doing a quick search will help you avoid such mistakes and strengthen your argument.

 A Conclusion That Doesn’t Moralize

-Academic papers aren’t about finding a moral or a message in a work.
-That’s seen as unprofessional and unscholarly, often because trying to provide a moral oversimplifies a problem.
-Ending a paper with a statement like “Love is so important!
-If only we were kinder to each other [genocide or war ] would have never happened!” is a really blithe and facile response to a major tragedy.
+Academic papers typically aren’t about finding a moral or a message in a work.
+Many readers see these types of conclusions as oversimplifying a problem.
+For example, ending a paper with a statement like “Love is so important!
+If only we were kinder to each other [genocide or war ] would have never happened!” could be read as a blithe and facile response to a major tragedy.
 Try to find another ending that’s more directly related to your specific topic and doesn’t make easy generalizations.